0xMiden/miden-faucet/docs/src/index.md

 It implements proof-of-work challenges to ensure fair distribution of tokens, balancing accessibility for legitimate users while preventing malicious actors from draining the token supply.

-It contains a library and a binary CLI.
+It contains a library and a CLI binary.

 ### Miden faucet library